 2008 89p

 Tasted twice - last time in April 2012.
 Consistent notes.
-Very traditional and a bit rustic wine here in a cool vintage.
-Very nice structure and length, and it needs time to soften.
+It's a very traditional and rustic wine here in a cool climate vintage.
+It has a lovely structure and length and needs time to soften.

 2007 86p